Geekman

 2. Now, place the cursor on the More tools option, and here you can see Extensions.

-3. Click on Extensions, and it will take you to a page where you can find all your installed extensions.
+3. Click on Extensions, and it will take you to a page to find all your installed extensions.

 4. You can click the remove button to remove all the unwanted extensions.